Buch, Englisch, 228 Seiten, Format (B × H): 152 mm x 229 mm

 Weitere Infos & Material

-SECTION I: Conceptual Issues, Chapter 1.
+PART I: Conceptual Issues, Chapter 1.
 Post-truth pedagogies in English language education: Key areas of concern Hild Elisabeth Hoff and Aud Solbjørg Skulstad, Chapter 2.
 The destabilisation of truth: A challenge to critical literacy Hilary Janks, Chapter 3.
 What does it mean to mean?
-Tracing the theoretical turns towards post-truth literacy Frank Serafini and George Hruby, SECTION II: Theoretical Issues, Chapter 4.
+Tracing the theoretical turns towards post-truth literacy Frank Serafini and George Hruby, PART II: Theoretical Issues, Chapter 4.
 From dichotomy to complexity: Popular music as a catalyst for moving beyond binary thinking Hild Elisabeth Hoff, Chapter 5.
 Learning tasks and persuasion in post-truth educational contexts Aud Solbjørg Skulstad, Chapter 6.
-Exploring linguistic taboos and intercultural learning in the EAL classroom Daniel Becker, SECTION III: EMPIRICAL ISSUES, Chapter 7.
+Exploring linguistic taboos and intercultural learning in the EAL classroom Daniel Becker, PART III: EMPIRICAL ISSUES, Chapter 7.
 Teaching multimodal news to children in the post-truth era Fei Victor Lim and Jing Hui Melody Heng, Chapter 8.
 Reading political visuals: A study of Norwegian upper secondary EAL students’ interpretations of visual meaning-making in US news reports Sigrid Ørevik, Chapter 9.
-Critical approaches to conspiracy theories in the EAL classroom: Deconstructing the Great Replacement Theory Massimiliano Demata and Denise Filmer, Chapter 10.
+Critical approaches to conspiracy theories in the EAL classroom: Deconstructing the great replacement theory Massimiliano Demata and Denise Filmer, Chapter 10.
 Pre-service English language teachers’ critical engagement with multimodal texts: Navigating knowledge and imaginaries Cecilie Waallann Brown and Milica Savic, Chapter 11.
 Ecodialogic teaching and learning in the post-truth era Hege Emma Rimmereide, Index